-When the writing on the wall was clear 20 years ago — that the pet medication market was getting competitive — I was very proactive in my own little hospital when internet pharmacies were still in their infancy.
+When the writing on the wall was clear 20 years ago — that the pet medication market was getting competitive — I was proactive in my own little hospital when internet pharmacies were still in their infancy.

 Second, I developed a hospital model that is not dependent on selling medications to thrive.
 I’m a doctor, not a retailer.
-If my clients trust me and my recommendations and see that they are not being financially abused, they are going to probably buy their medicine from me.
+If my clients trust me and my recommendations and see that they are not being financially abused, they are probably going to buy their medicine from me.